 I’m going to start with Mage because this is the class most people start on.
 Mage has a lot of great class cards, and you can actually do a bit of ladder climbing with a deck full of basic Mage cards.

 Standout Basic Mage Cards

-Basic Mage Tips
+Beginner Mage Tips

-Don’t become obsessed with your Hero Power.
+Don’t become obsessed with your hero power.
 You do want to take advantage of the fact that you can take out a minion with one health, but you don’t want to allow your opponent to always be the one taking the initiative.
-You generally want to use your Hero Power while playing a Minion.
+You generally want to use your hero power while playing a minion.
 If you have the option of playing a 4 mana cost card or picking off a 1 health minion with nothing to play afterwards you likely play the minion (unless it trades directly with the 1 health minion).

 Try not to use your spells to do damage to your opponent’s face unless you have lethal damage.
 Most of the time you want to use your spells to continue to maintain your board presence.
 Spells do damage once, while minions are capable of doing damage every turn.
 There will be occasions when targeting face is correct, but this is usually reserved for when you are setting up lethal the following turn.

 Beginner Mage Deck

 A lot of the Druid class identity revolves around the ability to accelerate your mana pool.
 This can allow it to play aggressive decks that flood the board, or allow for it to play stronger late game minions that you can play sooner than your opponent can deal with.
 Druid has been problematic in the past, so its most powerful card (Innervate) has seen a reduction in power.

 Standout Basic Druid Cards